East-Antarctic-Atlantis-model/EADocumentation/Calibration_notes.md

 $$\[
 G_{pp} = mum * B_{PP} * \delta_{light} * \delta_{nutrient} ...
 \]$$
-ReactiveAtlantis's pp.growth() function suggests that primary producers are not in fact limited by nutrients, but by light.
+ReactiveAtlantis's pp.growth() function suggests that, under the current parametrisation that was optimised for the ROMS physical configuration, primary producers are not in fact limited by nutrients, but by light.
 $\delta$<sub>nutrient</sub> (scalar for nutrient limitation) is close to 1 for almost all boxes at surface layers, meaning that limiting nutrient is not the issue here.
 $\delta$<sub>light</sub> (scalar for light limitation) is often very low for surface layers - light is being blocked/is not enough for PP growth.

-A parameter that is often influential for competition for light and/or nutrient is mortality; in Atlantis, PP mortality is direclty controlled through either linear mortality (mL) or lysis (KLYS).
+A parameter that is often influential for competition for light and/or nutrient is mortality; in Atlantis, PP mortality is directly controlled through either linear mortality (mL) or lysis (KLYS).
 The "essential" equation is as follows:
 $$\[
 M_{pp} = \left( \frac{KLYS \times B_{pp}}{\delta_{nutrient} + 0.1} \right) + (mL \times B_{pp})
 \]$$